 Other Theatre credits include The Only Jealousy of Emer, The Dreaming of the Bones and The Death of Cuchulainn (Dublin Lyric Players), Be My Baby for Lyric Theatre Belfast, The Dress (nominated for ‘Best Female Performance’ – Dublin Gay Theatre Festival), Fiends Reunited (Sweet & Dry), Irene Ruddock in A Lady of Letters (New Theatre), David Mamet’s The Old Neighborhood (T@36), Drinking Companions (Andrews Lane), Felicity in Habeas Corpus (Samuel Beckett Theatre), Snow White at the Olympia Theatre, Follies in Concert (National Concert Hall), WAR by Roddy Doyle(Passion Machine/Olympia) and The Young Europeans at the Project Arts Centre directed by Gerry Stembridge.

-Film work includes Ireland Ink., Inservice Day, Wedding Planners, Divestment, Girls, Comb and Awareness.
+Film work includes Ireland Ink., Senior Infants, Wedding Planners, Divestment, Girls, Comb and Awareness.
 She played the role of Maeve Bergin in Fair City for RTE and appeared in the TV comedy show Maeve Higgins’ Fancy Vittles (Scratch Films/RTE).

 Currently researching the life and work of Zelda Fitzgerald for the forthcoming one woman show Zelda for Fast Intent at Theatre Upstairs scheduled for June 2014.